MischaU8/yumyum/modelling/create-tetrahedron-d4_CuMgpfDNyac.md

 yum yum
-Floyd here with a quick look at creating a tetrahedron and plasticity start by creating a triangle with the regular polygon tool duplicate it using shift d then rotate the duplicate 180 degrees
+Floyd here with a quick look at creating a tetrahedron in Plasticity start by creating a triangle with the regular polygon tool duplicate it using shift d then rotate the duplicate 180 degrees